common-voice/common-voice/bundler/uploader/DEVELOPER.md

 ## Retry and State Management

-Every batch run writes a state JSON file to `.state/` after each locale completes:
+Every batch run writes a state JSON file to `.state/` after each locale completes.
+After the batch, both the state JSON and log file are copied to `<base-dir>/<release>/upload-logs/` for persistence across pod recycling.

+Local state file path:

 ```txt
 .state/upload-state-{release}-{timestamp}.json